 Talk About it

 Telling someone how you’re feeling is a great first step to take when seeking mental health improvement.
-Often, just being able to confide in someone about your thoughts and emotions can be the most difficult, yet most helpful tool.
+Often, being able to confide in someone about your emotions can be the most difficult, yet most helpful.
 Try to find someone you can trust, and schedule time with them!
 Feeling valued and important to someone else can help you see yourself in a more positive light.
 Don’t be afraid to speak about goals for your mental and emotional health, because it is proven that by clearly stating your goals, you are far more likely to accomplish them.

 When exercising, your body releases endorphins, also known as “happy hormones.”
 Endorphins interact with your brain receptors, triggering a positive feeling in the body.
 This is why physical activity is so helpful in reducing stress or worry!
 By participating in the martial arts, for example, you are not only taking care of your body, but taking care of your mind.
 So if you’re having a super busy and stressful day, don’t skip out on practice, because there’s a good chance it might be just what turns your mood around.